logigearcorp/docs.testarchitect.com/content/user-guide/getting-started/working-with-repositories/connecting-to-a-repository.md

 -   **Error**: The connection process has a problem.
 -   **Canceled**: The repository connection was canceled.

-**Cancel Action**: This action allows you to cancel adding a repository.
+Cancel Action: This action allows you to cancel adding a repository.
 Additionally, you can use button **Close** to cancel all the repositories.

 {{<note>}} Cancel only works if repository is still in the queue, meaning the repository has status **On hold**.